 How do you decide what is the most featureless place?
 The Cambridge dictionary defines featureless as ‘looking the same in every part, usually in a way that most people consider to be boring’.
 Even the wildest parts of Scotland or the flattest fen in East Anglia have a ditch, bridleway, stream or hill to break the monotony.

 Over ten years ago a listener to John Peel’s Home Truths show on Radio 4 asked about boring places in Britain.
 This triggered the search for Britain’s most boring place.
 The BBC turned to the Ordnance Survey to see if looking at maps would provide the answer on the basis that their large-scale maps show almost all features in the landscape.
 Maps are divided by grid lines into squares that are a kilometre wide and tall, and features are identified by various symbols.
 The obvious thing to do therefore was to find the grid square that had the least symbols in it.
-Was there a completely blank square among the 320,000 squares in the widely-used Landranger map series?
-This series of maps are at a scale of 1:50,000, that is one centimetre on the map is 50,000 centimetres on the ground, which is half a kilometre.
+Was there a completely blank square among the 320,000 in the widely-used Landranger map series?
+This series of maps are at a scale of 1:50,000, that is every centimetre on the map is 50,000 centimetres, or five kilometres, on the ground.

 After setting a computer to look at every one of the squares, the Ordnance Survey came up with answer!
 A field in the East Riding of Yorkshire is the most featureless place in Britain.